 Is your school asthma-friendly?
-They should:
+The school should:

-- Know you have asthma & a copy of your asthma / wheeze plan - Know where your emergency inhaler & spacer are, and how to use them. - Know who to tell if they are worried about your child - Know when it's an emergency
+- Know you have asthma and have a copy of your asthma / wheeze plan - Know where your emergency inhaler and spacer are, and how to use them. - Know who to tell if they are worried about your child - Know when it's an emergency